Base64 Encoding & Decoding Explained

 ✅ Advantages

-Reduces HTTP requests, simplifies data transmission in JSON, and guarantees binary format integrity across networks.
+Reduces HTTP requests, simplifies data transmission in JSON, guarantees binary integrity across networks, and is supported natively by every modern browser via atob() and btoa().

 ❌ Disadvantages

-Increases data size by approximately 33%, consumes more CPU memory to encode/decode, and complicates caching strategies.
+Increases data size by approximately 33%, consumes more CPU memory to encode/decode, complicates HTTP caching strategies, and is not human-readable or secure.

 Best Practices for Base64